-Prior to collecting data, two researchers practiced their walking pace used for approaches until they perfected a fixed approach speed of 0.5 m/s.
+Prior to collecting data, 2 researchers practiced their walking pace used for approaches until they perfected a fixed approach speed of 0.5 m/s.
 We chose a slow, consistent approach speed to standardize the simulated predator stimulus, and to minimize eliciting variable stress responses.
 Practice continued during the study to ensure that approach speed did not drift.
 We located marmots with binoculars by scanning occupied colony sites and once sighted, we used its fur mark to identify the subject.
-We conducted experimental approaches only on individuals that were in non-agitated states, i.e., those that were standing and looking at the surroundings, lying down and looking, or foraging.
-All subjects were within 31 m of their burrows, and on average stayed within 5 ± 5.7 SD m of their burrows (range = 0.5 - 31 m).
+We conducted experimental approaches only on individuals that were in nonagitated states, that is, those that were standing and looking at the surroundings, lying down and looking, or foraging.
+All subjects were within 31 m of their burrows, and on average stayed within mean (SD) 5 ± 5.7 of their burrows (range = 0.5-31 m).

 Once we had an identified, relaxed subject, a solitary researcher approached the marmot directly at the practiced speed of 0.5 m/s.
 When the marmot turned its head toward him, the researcher dropped a marker.
 When the marmot began to flee, the researcher dropped another marker.
 The researcher continued to approach the marmot until it fled into its burrow and then walked to the marmot's initial location.
-A critical assumption of Cooper's model is that predators approach directly towards a refuge when flight begins.
-Since marmots are usually near their burrows and flee directly towards their refuge, an approaching researcher's pursuit trajectory is effectively angled towards its refuge.
-From this location, a laser rangefinder was used to measure alert distance (distance from the first marker to the point where the marmot began to flee), and flight initiation distance (distance between the second marker and the marmot's initial location).
+A critical assumption of Cooper's model is that predators approach directly toward a refuge when flight begins.
+Because marmots are usually near their burrows and flee directly toward their refuge, an approaching researcher's pursuit trajectory is effectively angled toward its refuge.
+From this location, a laser rangefinder was used to measure alert distance (distance from the first marker to the point where the marmot began to flee), and FID (distance between the second marker and the marmot's initial location).
 The prey's distance to refuge was the distance from the point where escape was initiated and the burrow's entrance.
-The predator's distance from refuge was the distance from the second marker to the burrow's entrance.
-The interpath angle (φ), measured with a compass, was the angle between the lines leading from the burrow's entrance to the prey's location when it began to escape and the second marker (i.e., the researcher's position when escape began).
-While we collected multiple observations on some subjects, we elected to use a single observation (the first) from each individual in the study.
-Since all marmots in this study population were individually marked, we knew each subject's age and sex.
+The DR{pred} was the distance from the second marker to the burrow's entrance.
+The Φ , measured with a compass was the angle between the lines leading from the burrow's entrance to the prey's location when it began to escape and the second marker (i.e., the researcher's position when escape began).
+Whereas we collected multiple observations on some subjects, we elected to use a single observation (the first) from each individual in the study.
+Because all marmots in this study population were individually marked, we knew each subject's age and sex.
 Individuals of different sexes and of different life stages can vary in their boldness, and hence FID (Petelle et al. 2013).